Accounting for Management Decision-Making

 B. Cost terms, concepts, classifications

 - For decision-making purposes

-is an Assistant Professor at the Cesar E.A.
+Mr. Gavin Lee is facilitator at the Ateneo Graduate School of Business-Center for Continuing Education.
+He is also an Assistant Professor at the Cesar E.A.
 Virata School of Business (VSB) (formerly College of Business Administration) at the University of the Philippines – Diliman where he teaches Accounting and Finance.
 He has conducted numerous seminars and trainings for various institutions, including the Philippine Stock Exchange (PSE), Philippine Institute of Certified Public Accountants (PICPA), Institute of Internal Auditors – Philippines (IIA-P), and the Ateneo Center for Continuing Education (CCE).

 Aside from his involvement with educational activities, Gavin is an Adviser at Unicapital Securities, Inc. for Equity Research.
-He is also a Director at Dearest1, an online jewelry company that focuses on custom-made wedding rings and engagement rings, and an Adviser for TripZeeker2, an online bazaar of travel experiences, activities, and tours that connects travelers with multiple tour operators across the globe.
+He is also a Director at Dearest, an online jewelry company that focuses on custom-made wedding rings and engagement rings, and an Adviser for TripZeeker, an online bazaar of travel experiences, activities, and tours that connects travelers with multiple tour operators across the globe.

 He also holds the following professional certifications: Certified Public Accountant (CPA) – Philippines, Certified Internal Auditor (CIA ®), and Chartered Financial Analyst (CFA ®).